ems-project/EMSCoreBundle/doc/dashboard.md

  - A type of dashboard
  - Type specific options

+A dashboard can be used
+ - as quick search
+ - as landing page

 ## Dashboard types

+### Template

+Generate a DOM inside the elasticms interface.
+You can use all twig filters and functions.

+Options:
+- Body: DOM (Twig format) that will be injected in the content block of the elasticms interface
+- Header: DOM (Twig format) that will be injected at the end of the header tag.
+Useful to define or override some CSS.
+- Footer: DOM (Twig format) that will be injected at the end of the body tag.
+Useful to inject javascript codes.

+### Export
+Generate a DOM outside the elasticms interface.
+You can use all twig filters and functions.

+Options:
+- Body: DOM (Twig format) that will be injected in the content block of the elasticms interface
+- Filename: Text (Twig format) that will use to generate the file name.
+- Disposition: File disposition: Attachment or Inline.

+### Upcoming dashboards

 Here a list of dashboard types that we may  develop in the future: